 Budget: 488,310 EUR

-The purpose of Regional Supply Base is to increase Swedish and Danish companies’ business opportunities in the big science industry.
-Two analyses will be developed within the subproject.
-The first analysis will give an overview of the facilities’ non-technical requirements and operationally crucial events.
-A number of study visits have been made to other research facilities as part of this analysis.
-The second analysis focusses on clarifying the competence requirements that businesses in the region need to meet to be able to act as suppliers to ESS and MAX IV.
-The subproject also includes measures focusing on strengthening the businesses’ networks on the other side of the strait.
+The objective of Regional Supply Base is to increase Swedish and Danish companies’ business opportunities in the Big Science industry.
+Two analyses were developed in the initial phase of the project, one focusing on the facilities’ non-technical requirements and operationally crucial events and the second analysis focused on what the competence requirements that businesses in the region need to meet to be able to function as suppliers to the ESS and MAX IV.
+These analyses have formed the basis for the subproject’s activities focusing on strengthening the businesses’ networks on the both sides of the Öresund, such as study visits and workshops.

 - Analysis of non-technical requirements and operationally crucial events at ESS and MAX IV